What is Minority Interest?

 2. Numerical Growth

 In the numerical growth method, previous figures are analyzed to ascertain existing trends.
-The model predicts growth of a subsidiary at a uniform rate based on past trends.
-Also called statistical growth, numerical growth uses a number of important tools to forecast trends such as time series analysis, moving averages, and regression-based analysis.
+The model predicts the growth of a subsidiary at a uniform rate based on past trends.
+Also called statistical growth, numerical growth uses a number of important tools to forecast trends, such as time series analysis, moving averages, and regression-based analysis.
 However, the analysis method is not applicable to companies experiencing dynamic growth such as FMCG.

 3. Modeling Subsidiaries Individually

 This analysis method evaluates each subsidiary on its own and then adds up the individual interests of each minor company to achieve a consolidated value.
 This method is much more flexible, and the results are very accurate.
-Unfortunately, it does not work in all cases, because it results in cost and time constraints.
+Unfortunately, it does not work in all cases because it results in cost and time constraints.
 In addition, it won’t work where there are very many subsidiaries to evaluate.

-One important thing to remember is that when it comes to valuation of minority interest, there are many factors to consider, both external and internal, that are applicable to a company and its industry of operation.
+One important thing to remember is that when it comes to the valuation of minority interest, there are many factors to consider, both external and internal, that are applicable to a company and its industry of operation.
 The factors need careful assessment as their impact is different for each company.